ajitgoel/Notes/Azure-203-204-Exam/Azure204-ExamQuestionsDump.md

 Reference:
 https://docs.microsoft.com/en-us/azure/app-service/containers/app-service-linux-faq

-Question #4*Topic 1*
+==Question #4*Topic 1*==

 You are developing a web app that is protected by Azure Web Application Firewall (WAF).
-All traffic to the web app is routed through an Azure Application
-Gateway instance that is used by multiple web apps.
+All traffic to the web app is routed through an Azure Application Gateway instance that is used by multiple web apps.
 The web app address is contoso.azurewebsites.net.
 All traffic must be secured with SSL.
 The Azure Application Gateway instance is used by multiple web apps.
 You need to configure the Azure Application Gateway for the web app.
 Which two actions should you perform?
 Each correct answer presents part of the solution.
 NOTE: Each correct selection is worth one point.

-- A. In the Azure Application Gateway's HTTP setting, enable the Use for App service setting.
+- ==A. In the Azure Application Gateway's HTTP setting, enable the Use for App service setting.==
 - B. Convert the web app to run in an Azure App service environment (ASE).
 - C. Add an authentication certificate for contoso.azurewebsites.net to the Azure Application Gateway.
-- D. In the Azure Application Gateway's HTTP setting, set the value of the Override backend path option to contoso22.azurewebsites.net.
+- ==D. In the Azure Application Gateway's HTTP setting, set the value of the Override backend path option to contoso.azurewebsites.net.==

 [Hide Solution](https://www.examtopics.com/exams/microsoft/az-204/view/#) [  Discussion  **8**](https://www.examtopics.com/exams/microsoft/az-204/view/#)